krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 change (implicitly).
 The approach is acceptable for HTTP/2 because TCP is totally ordered, but it is is problematic in the out-of-order context of QUIC.

-QPACK uses a hybrid absolute-relative indexing approach.
-Every QPACK header block starts with an integer that conveys an absolute base index.
+QCRAM uses a hybrid absolute-relative indexing approach.
+Every QCRAM header block fragment starts with an integer that conveys an absolute base index.
 The format of individual indexed representations does not change, but their semantics become absolute in combination with the base index.
 Similarly, the base index is used to perform table insertions at unambiguous positions.

 # Changes to HPACK and HTTP over QUIC

-QPACK is optional on a per header block basis.
-A QPACK enabled header block can be decoded on receipt, otherwise the header block should be processed in strict order as per Section 4.2.1 of the HTTP mapping.
+QCRAM is optional on a per header frame basis.
+QCRAM enabled header frames can be decoded on receipt, otherwise the header frame should be processed in strict order as per Section 4.2.1 of the HTTP mapping.

 ## HPACK changes

-QPACK adds three integer *epochs* to HPACK state, all derived from the sequence numbers of HTTP Mapping (refer to {{QUIC-HTTP}} Sections 5.2.2 and 5.2.4.), and provided to the HPACK layer by the HTTP mapping:
+QCRAM adds three integer *epochs* to HPACK state, all derived from the sequence numbers of HTTP Mapping (refer to {{QUIC-HTTP}} Sections 5.2.2 and 5.2.4.), and provided to the HPACK layer by the HTTP mapping:

-1. `encode_epoch`: the sequence number of the frame enclosing the header block, as per the HTTP Mapping.
+1. `encode_epoch`: the sequence number of the header frame enclosing the header block fragment, as per the HTTP Mapping.
 When entries are added to they dynamic table, the current encode epoch is stored with the entry.
 2. `packet_epoch`: the first encode epoch in the current QUIC packet.
-When multiple header blocks are packed into a single QUIC packet, the header blocks should be ordered.
+When multiple header frames are packed into a single QUIC packet, they should be ordered.
 3. `commit_epoch`: the highest in-order encode epoch acknowledged to the encoder side.